Schenley Park Race Weekend

 Volunteer

 We are always looking for new volunteers.
 It takes over 1,200 people to stage the event.
-Please call Cathy Dernorsek at 412 824-2297 and she’ll get you started.
+Become a PVGP Volunteer

 The PVGP is committed to creating a safe, comfortable, and enjoyable experience for attendees in Schenley Park and at all of our events.
 We want anyone attending to enjoy the experience in a responsible fashion.
 When attending an event you are required to refrain from the following behaviors:

-• You are not permitted to display or sell any materials that are deemed by the PVGP to be offensive or discriminatory and without the PVGP’s permission.
+- You are not permitted to display or sell any materials unless approved by the PVGP items must not offensive or discriminatory.

 Frequently Asked Questions